nemo-b/IP-Reputation-Automator/IP-Reputation-Automator-Notes.md

 - [x] **Splunk Ingestion:** Configured a "File Monitor" data input to track the `triage_results.json` log in real-time.
 - [x] **Source Type Mapping:** Successfully mapped the JSON output to Splunk’s internal indexing engine for searchable field extraction.
 - [x] **Live Telemetry Validation:** Verified that manual lookups (e.g., 123.123.123.123) are ingested and indexed within seconds.
+- [x] **Interoperability Validation**: Successfully triggered a "Machine-Mode" lookup from the Linux terminal and verified near-instant ingestion into the Splunk Indexer.

 > **Key Question:** _Can I centralize the intelligence gathered by my tool so it can be used for long-term trend analysis and correlation?_
 ---